rfg74/rfg74.github.io/Lab8.md

 One issue I came upon was that my car would not drive in a straight line.
 In order to ensure my car was moving at top speed, I set both motors to 255.
 As a result of this, I could not use my previously identified calibration factor to make my car drive straight.
 When I tried using calibration values, my car was not able to drive fast enough to perform the stunt properly.
 For my final runthrough, I used a very small calibration factor (about 1.05) to make it such that the car drove forward relatively straight without sacrificing the necessary speed to accomplish the flip.

-#### Trial One
+#### Trials

+For my data collection, I only collected ToF sensor readings as the robot was approaching the wall and once the flip was complete, I had everything else set to 0.
+Given the nature of the flip, the secondary distance measurements didn't provide any useful information so I figured it was best to omit them.
+As we can see from the plots below, the change in ToF readings to lines up with the shift in PWM inputs.

 <img width="350" alt="Profile Picture" src="TRIAL.jpg">

-For my data collection, I only collected ToF sensor readings as the robot was approaching the wall and once the flip was complete, I had everything else set to 0.
-As we can see from the plots, the change in ToF readings to lines up with the shift in PWM inputs.

-<iframe width="374" height="665" src="https://www.youtube.com/embed/Svmu9Ckb27A" title="IMG 8612" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="374" height="665" src="https://www.youtube.com/embed/KwDDFsqCFJI" title="trial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-####
+While I was able to get my car to flip many times, I encountered difficulty when it came to having it navigate back to the start line.

+### Conclusion

+I learned a lot during this lab about how the physical behaviors of my robot interact with code/sensors and the disparities that arise when working in tandem.
+For this lab I consulted the work of Nidhi Sonwalker.
+I also worked with Henry and Jennie.
+I used chatGPT to help with some python code for plotting and checking for errors.